Traffic and parking

 Another document released is entitled The effect of Pollution on Respiratory Health and Spread of Covid 19

 The Traffic and Parking Action Group (TAPAG) is advising the Parish Council on ways to solve the problem.
-Its Terms of Reference were adopted in September 2019.
+Its Terms of Reference were adopted in September 2019 and updated in April 2021.
 The members of the group are listed on the Points of Contact page.
 It is an advisory working group rather than a parish council committee and therefore its meetings are not open to the public, nor its minutes circulated beyond the Parish Council.A recent update is available in the approved version of the Minutes of the Parish Council meeting of 9th July 2020.

 In recent years the connected problems of traffic congestion in the High Street and unregulated parking have become of increasing concern.
 The issue was listed as the No 1 priority for residents consulted in the 2019 Village Plan: "1.
 Manage parking better to improve traffic flow, without making parking more difficult for residents (yellow lines, parking bays, residents parking)".